microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-getopenshifts.md

 ---
 title: "team: getOpenShifts"
-description: "Gets a list of openShift objects from across all schedules the user has access to."
+description: "Get a list of openShift objects from across all schedules the user has access to."
 author: "raulfernandes"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"